Understanding Your Financial Aid Offer part 2: What to know when filling out the FAFSA®

 Resources related to this episode

-- Use Federal Student Aid to manage your existing FSA ID or create a new one.
+- Use Federal Student Aid to

 Supervisor and Senior Advisor, Office of Federal Student Aid Awareness and Outreach Group, U.S. Department of Education